Green Man Festival: History

 In 2012, the festival had a daily capacity of 15,000 people and the headline acts were Mogwai, Van Morrisson and Feist.
 By 2013, the festival had 20,000 visitors.
 The 2017 festival celebrated the event's 15th anniversary.
 In 2018, it had 25,000 visitors, with headline acts including Fleet Foxes, The War on Drugs and Public Service Broadcasting.
 Bands and DJs play a range of musical styles, including indie, Americana, folk, psychedelia, reggae, and electro.
 In 2019, the headliners were Stereolab, Four Tet and Idles.
 Headline acts announced for 2020 were Caribou, Goldfrapp, Michael Kiwanuka, Mac DeMarco and Little Dragon - the 2020 edition was postponed due to the COVID-19 pandemic, replaced by a digital version that year.

 As well as music areas, the festival has a wellness and spa, children and teen zones, a science engagement area called Einstein's Garden, tents for literature, film and comedy.
 The festival regularly sells out months in advance and in 2018 contributed £10.4 million to the Welsh economy.

 Green Man Festival refuses commercial sponsorship and therefore can focus on local Welsh food and drink providers, rather than being tied into corporate deals.

 It directly employs its workers, paying a living wage.
 The festival has a strong ethical and environmental focus, using solar power as much as possible.
 The food and drink services are required to meet standards such as being Fairtrade, Red Tractor and Marine Conservation Society accredited.
 In 2019, Help Refugees (now known as Choose Love) and Newport to Calais Aid Collective collected donated tents to be recycled and reused.
 The festival has never used single-use plastics and encourages caterers to use Welsh produce.

+For the August 2026 festival Green Man decided not to burn the giant effigy as part of the closing ceremony, because of the risk of wildfires.
+Portable barbecues and campfires were also prohibited.